Introduction

-Your role as a hospice registered nurse case manager is pivotal in providing compassionate end-of-life care to patients and supporting their families.
+As a hospice registered nurse case manager, your role is pivotal in providing compassionate end-of-life care to patients and supporting their families.
 Effective education during admission and post-admission visits is crucial to ensure comprehensive care and minimize unnecessary visits and calls.
-Here's a to the educational topics you should cover during these visits, with a focus on patient comfort and preparing for a dignified end-of-life journey.
+Here’s a guide to the educational topics you should cover during these visits, focusing on patient comfort and preparing for a dignified end-of-life journey.

 Admission Visit

-During the admission visit, you have the opportunity to set the tone for the patient's hospice journey.
+You can set the tone for the patient’s hospice journey during the admission visit.
 You are the primary contact and coordinator of care for the patient and their family.
-Your role is to provide compassionate and holistic care that respects the patient's wishes and values.
-To ensure a smooth transition and to provide a solid foundation for patient-centered care, cover these key topics during the admission visit:
+Your role is to provide compassionate, holistic care that respects the patient’s wishes and values.
+To ensure a smooth transition and to provide a solid foundation for patient-centered care, cover these critical topics during the admission visit:

 Introduction and Orientation

-• Introduce yourself and your role as a hospice case manager.
-Explain that you will be visiting the patient regularly, monitoring their condition, and adjusting their care plan as needed.
-You will also be communicating with other members of the hospice team, such as physicians, nurses, social workers, chaplains, and volunteers.
+- Introduce yourself and your role as a hospice case manager.
+Explain that you will visit the patient regularly, monitor their condition, and adjust their care plan.
+You will also communicate with other hospice team members, such as physicians, nurses, social workers, chaplains, and volunteers.

-• Clarify the difference between curative and palliative care.
-Curative care is aimed at curing or reversing the disease, while palliative care is aimed at easing the symptoms and enhancing the comfort of the patient.
-Hospice care is a form of palliative care that is provided when the patient has a life expectancy of six months or less.
-Hospice care does not mean giving up hope, but rather accepting the reality of the situation and making the most of the remaining time.
+- Clarify the difference between curative and palliative care.
+Curative care aims to cure or reverse the disease, while palliative care aims to ease the symptoms and enhance the patient’s comfort.
+Hospice care is a form of palliative care provided when the patient has a life expectancy of six months or less.
+Hospice care does not mean giving up hope but rather accepting the reality of the situation and making the most of the remaining time.

 Assessment and Care Plan

-• Collaborate with the patient and family to create a personalized care plan.
-The care plan should reflect the patient's goals and values, and address their physical, emotional, and spiritual needs.
-The care plan should also include the frequency of visits, the services and equipment provided, the roles and responsibilities of the hospice team and the family, and the emergency contact information.
+- Collaborate with the patient and family to create a personalized care plan.
+The plan should reflect the patient’s goals and values and address their physical, emotional, and spiritual needs.
+It should also include the frequency of visits, the services and equipment provided, the roles and responsibilities of the hospice team and the family, and the emergency contact information.

 Symptom Management

-• Address common symptoms such as pain, , and nausea.
+- Address common symptoms such as pain, shortness of breath, and nausea.
 Explain the possible causes, effects, and treatments of these symptoms.
 Provide tips and strategies to prevent, reduce, or cope with these symptoms, such as positioning, relaxation, distraction, and dietary modifications.

-• Explain the importance of regular communication regarding symptoms.
-Encourage the patient and family to report any new or worsening symptoms and any changes in the patient's condition, preferences, or goals.
-Assure them that you are available to answer their questions, address their concerns, and adjust the care plan as needed.
+- Explain the importance of regular communication regarding symptoms.
+Encourage the patient and family to report any new or worsening symptoms and any changes in the patient’s condition, preferences, or goals.
+Ensure you can answer their questions, address their concerns, and adjust the care plan.
 Remind them that timely and accurate communication is essential for providing optimal care and comfort for the patient.

-• Educate the family on administering PRN medications effectively.
-PRN medications are medications that are given as needed, rather than on a fixed schedule.
+- Educate the family on administering PRN medications effectively.
+PRN medications are given as needed rather than on a fixed schedule.
 They are usually used to treat breakthrough pain or other acute symptoms not controlled by regular medications.
 Teach the family how to recognize the signs and triggers of these symptoms, how to measure and administer the PRN medications, and how to monitor and document the effects and side effects of the medications.

 Family Support and Education

-• Educate them about the hospice process, roles, and responsibilities.
-Explain the stages and signs of the dying process, and what to expect and do in each stage.
-Clarify the roles and responsibilities of the hospice team and the family, and how they can work together to provide the best care for the patient.
-Inform them about the services and resources that hospice offers, such as , bereavement support, and advance care planning.
+- Educate them about the hospice process, roles, and responsibilities.
+Explain the stages and signs of the dying process and what to expect and do in each stage.
+Clarify the roles and responsibilities of the hospice team and the family and how they can work together to provide the best care for the patient.
+Inform them about hospice services and resources, such as respite care, bereavement support, and advance care planning.

-• Encourage open communication within the family.
+- Encourage open communication within the family.
 Help the family communicate their needs, feelings, and preferences with each other and with the hospice team.
-Facilitate family meetings and discussions and mediate any conflicts or disagreements that may arise.
-Encourage the family to express their love, gratitude, and forgiveness to the patient, and to share their memories, stories, and wishes.
+Facilitate family meetings and discussions and mediate any conflicts or disagreements.
+Encourage the family to express their love, gratitude, and forgiveness to the patient and to share their memories, stories, and wishes.

 Post-Admission Visit